learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 # realityLab Unity Scripting Tutorials

-A series of tutorials and resources around learning to write C# scripts for the Unity game engine that let you make cool things happen in your game/project.
+A series of tutorials and resources around learning to write C# scripts for the Unity game engine that help you make cool things happen in your game/project.

 These tutorials are modular - they can be pursued in any order.
 Below is merely a suggested sequence for the indecisive uninitiated!